10 Advantages of Quartz Countertops Over Granite

 Choosing the right countertop for you

 These are ten reasons quartz counters can be superior to granite counters.
-Of course, granite has its own set of benefits, too.
+Of course, granite has its own set of benefits, too, as do other natural stones like marble and slate.
 Ultimately, the countertop material that’s right for you will come down to a variety of factors.
 Budget, aesthetics, maintenance, and installation are all factors to consider.
 Plus, countertop location is also a component to consider.

 image2